a11yphant/a11yphant/Readme.md

 git checkout -b <type>/<short-description-of-task>
 ```

 6. Commit your changes in logical chunks.
 Please look into our [git commit message guidelines](https://github.com/a11yphant/a11yphant/blob/develop/documentation.md/#commit-messages) listed in our documentation.
-If you don't follow these guidelines your code is unlikely to be merged into the main project.
+If you don't follow these guidelines, your code is unlikely to be merged into the main project.

 > **Note:** Don't forget to write tests for your feature.
 A pull request will only be accepted if it also has tests.